palanitt/shape/README.md

  the following command.
  Note:- This requires java 8 or above to be available in the system
  - java -jar shape-0.0.1-SNAPSHOT.jar

+ Sample POST request:

+ Request URL: http://localhost:8080/shape (remember to change port if its not deployed in 8080) Request Header:
+ Content-Type: application/json
+ Request Payload:
+ {
+"type":"square",
+"name":"square2",
+"shapeCoordinates":"0,0:1,1"
+}

+ Sample GET request:
+ Request URL: https://localhost:808/shape (remember to change port if its not deployed in 8080)